Language of adoption

 The language of adoption is changing and evolving, and since the 1970s has been a controversial issue tied closely to adoption reform efforts.
 The controversy arises over the use of terms which, while designed to be more appealing or less offensive to some persons affected by adoption, may simultaneously cause offense or insult to others.
 This controversy illustrates the problems in adoption, as well as the fact that coining new words and phrases to describe ancient social practices will not necessarily alter the feelings and experiences of those affected by them.
-Two of the contrasting sets of terms are commonly referred to as positive adoption language (PAL) (sometimes referred to respectful adoption language (RAL)), and honest adoption language (HAL).
+Two of the contrasting sets of terms are commonly referred to as positive adoption language (PAL) (sometimes referred to as respectful adoption language (RAL)), and honest adoption language (HAL).